JairoAdelRio6/context-squares/README.md

 ```

 _Caveat emptor_: this module is only for ConTeXt LMTX.
 I no longer use
 ConTeXt MKIV, so no support is provided, sorry.
+Moreover, I'm using
+cutting-edge features, such as new macro extensions.
+An updated
+distribution is recommended.